charlielito/convnets-on-raspberry-tensorflow/README.md

 ```

 #### Time of inference
-The time that takes to classify one image on the Raspberry pi 3 is approximately **0.05 seconds**, almost in real time, quite good!
-In comparison with an Asus Core i7, in the raspberry it run almost 10x slower.
+The time that takes to classify one image on the Raspberry pi 3 is approximately **0.06 seconds**, almost in real time, quite good!
+In comparison with an Asus Core i7, in the raspberry it runs almost 10x slower.

 [s1]: http://benchmark.ini.rub.de/Images/gtsrb/0.png "S"